marskar/summer-curriculum/pres.md

 - Perception of adverse effects and risks
 - Allergies (to vaccines in general and yeast, which is a component of Gardasil)

-The tanning bed and/or outdoor recreation industries may lobby against this campaign.
-Individuals may not be able to afford sunscreen.
-These barriers could be addressed by enlisting the support of health organizations and local leaders to gain public support for the campaign, and by subsidizing skin protection products for individuals receiving government welfare benefits.

 # 6. Program Evaluation

 - Vaccination rate (Short-Term)
+    - According to school and health center registries
 - Cervical Cancer Incidence Rate (Long-Term)
-- Eradication
+    - by cancer registry program

 Process: Was a national strategy created?
 Was funding allocated?
-How many posters were mailed, how many individuals saw the social media messages, how many individuals received free sunscreen?
+How many individuals saw the adverts?

-Outcome: Does the average school-age child apply sunscreen or wear a hat more frequently?
-Impact: Over years if not decades, do Australia’s melanoma incidence and mortality rates decline?
+Outcome: Did the average school-age child vaccination rate increase?

+Impact: Over time, does India’s vaccination rate increase?
+Do cervical cancer incidence rates decline?